DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

       * |checkbox| :guilabel:`Show as Group Box`: converts a tab into a top-level group box and vice versa
-      * in case of a group box, set whether at the form opening, it should show as :guilabel:`Collapsed` for every features, or only for those matching an expression` (:guilabel:`Control collapsed by expression`).
+      * in case of a group box, set whether at the form opening, it should |checkbox| :guilabel:`Collapse` for every features, or only for those matching a :guilabel:`Collapsing expression`.
       * configure the :guilabel:`Style` look of the container, with custom :guilabel:`Background color`, label color and font properties
    #.
 You can create and embed as many containers as you want by pressing again